Nuclear Engineering Science Laboratory Synthesis

 - Take technical tours of facilities at ORNL

-- Prepare and present your project for a 10-minute presentation to laboratory staff and fellow students
+- Prepare and present your project to laboratory staff and fellow students

-Eligibility: The ORNL NESLS program is open to faculty and full- or part-time engineering students enrolled at a U.S. university at the time of appointment.
+Eligibility: The ORNL NESLS program is open to full- or part-time students enrolled at a U.S. university at the time of appointment.
 All awards and active participation in the program are contingent upon security access approval to Oak Ridge National Laboratory.

 Qualifications: Student applicants will be chosen on the basis of academic performance, class standing, career goals, recommendations, and compatibility of educational interests and abilities with the needs of ORNL.